Mass Torts, Multi-District Litigation and Class Action Attorney

 Over her career, Emily has been involved in multi-district litigation and class actions involving, train derailments, medical devices such as Essure, transvaginal mesh, and IVC filters, pharmaceuticals such as Abilify and Zofran, products such as Roundup, and several different manufacturers of hip replacements, to name a few.
 In June 2021 she was appointed to the Plaintiffs Executive Committee in the Multi District Litigation case: RANITIDINE PRODUCT CASES, JCCP No. 5150.
 To learn more about this honored achievement click here.

-Emily is a former President of the McCracken County Bar Association and is a member of the National Association of Criminal Defense Attorneys, American Association for Justice, and Fellow of Litigation Counsel of America.
+Emily is also former President of the McCracken County Bar Association and is a member of the National Association of Criminal Defense Attorneys, American Association for Justice, and Fellow of Litigation Counsel of America.
 She is also a member of the Kentucky Justice Association where she served on the Board of Governors from 2016-2017.
 Adding to her many accomplishments, Emily is also a member of the Million Dollar Advocates Forum which is comprised of attorneys who have won million and multi-million dollar verdicts and settlements.
 Currently, she serves on the Barkley Regional Airport Board.

 On a personal note, Emily’s husband, Joseph Roark, is also an attorney at the firm.
-They have an eight-year-old son who consumes their free time.
+They have an 11-year old son who consumes their free time.
 Emily and Joe are members of St. Thomas More and volunteer at their son’s school, St Mary.
 For relaxation, Emily enjoys working out, especially Barre, yoga, and tennis.
 She also enjoys watching her son play sports.